almightycouch/musiccast/README.md

 :ok
 ```

-You also have the possibility to subscribe to status update notifications from a specific device:
+To subscribe to update notifications from a device use `MusicCast.Network.subscribe/1`:

 ```elixir
 iex> MusicCast.subscribe(device_id)